Sing2236/etkhuynh.github.io/readme.md

 This is a work-in-progress website that is constantly being updated and improved.

-**Note: The information below reflects the current state of the website as of May 15, 2024.**
+**Note: The information below reflects the current state of the website as of June 27, 2023.**

 ## Website Status

-- Last Updated: May 15, 2024
+- Last Updated: June 27, 2023
 - Work-in-Progress (WIP)

 ## About